-Windows, external doors and joinery Repair category 2 Notes The windows are of mixed age.
-Typical weathering/wear and tear is evident, and there is some defective glazing.
-Sections of sealant around frames externally are also weathered.
-The external doors are along older lines.
-Typical weathering/wear is evident, including to frames and thresholds.
+Windows, external doors and joinery

+Repair category 2

+Notes The windows were generally found to be in a serviceable condition, although they are original.

+The external doors are of mixed age.

 Windows and external doors can be problematic and over time their operation can be affected, and opening mechanisms damaged.
-It is therefore likely that attention will be required as part of an ongoing maintenance programme, until they are replaced.
+It is therefore likely that attention will be required as part of an ongoing maintenance programme.

 External decorations

-Repair category 2
+Repair category 1

-Notes The external decorations are weathered, requiring renewal.
+Notes The external decorations are generally in fair condition.
 Regular renewal will be required if these areas are to be maintained in satisfactory condition.

 Conservatories/porches

 Repair category -

-Notes Not applicable.
+Notes N/A

 Communal areas

 Repair category -

-Notes Not applicable.
+Notes N/A